Junojames4/alx-system_engineering-devops/README.md

-Create a script that lists environment variables.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII